SAVE $ - WHEN YOU BOOK DIRECT YOU'LL NEVER PAY CONCIERGE FEES OR COMMISSIONS!

 Anglers can enjoy prime fishing for brook trout, lake trout, and whitefish.

 For the best experience, the recommended water flow should be above 700 cfs.
-You can check the USGS water flow by clicking HERE.
+You can check current Allagash River water flow levels.

 Approx. Distance Days